AlbertoRota/x4-Better-piracy/README.md

 ## Detailed changes explanation

-### Replaced "Surrender!" dialog option by "Harass" contectual action.
+### Replaced "Surrender!" dialog option by "Harass" contextual action.
-Replaced the confusing and mostly random "Surrender!" dialog option by a more streamlined "Harass" contectual menu action.
+Replaced the confusing and mostly random "Surrender!" dialog option by a more streamlined "Harass" contextual menu action.

 If you want to force some S/M ship to bail, right-click it and choose "Harass".